radish-es/casebook-property/content/casebook/governance/austerberry.md

 short: Austerberry
 reporter: '[1885] 29 ChD 750'
 year: 1885
 facts: The plaintiffs brought an action to enforce the burden of positive a covenant to maintain a road.
 The court addresses the questions of when either the benefits or the burdens of a covenant can run with the land.
+description: The plaintiffs brought an action to enforce the burden of positive a covenant to maintain a road.
+The court addresses the questions of when either the benefits or the burdens of a covenant can run with the land.
 public: true
 doctrines:
   - covenants
+weight: 30
 bookHidden: false
 ---